(2nd LD) S. Korea to fully lift COVID-19 quarantine in late May: KDCA | Yonhap News Agency

 "We will push for a return to the general medical system where people can get the diagnosis and treatment at local clinics and hospitals and enjoy everyday life even if they get infected with COVID-19," it said.

-Earlier in the day, the government announced it will lift all COVID-19 social distancing rules, except the mask mandate, starting next week, in the first big step toward post-pandemic days since the outbreak of the novel virus two years ago.
+The government also announced it will lift all COVID-19 social distancing rules, except the mask mandate, starting next week, in the first big step toward post-pandemic days since the outbreak of the novel virus two years ago.

+The post-omicron scheme came as South Korea has seen a marked fall in daily COVID-19 cases after the virus curve peaked at more than 620,000 in mid-March.
+On Friday, South Korea reported 125,846 new COVID-19 infections.

+Health officials predict that the new daily case numbers could hover between the range of 50,000-100,000 for quite some time.

-Under the road map, COVID-19 will be downgraded to Class 2 from Class 1, starting March 25.
+Under the new road map, COVID-19 will be downgraded to Class 2 from Class 1, on March 25.
 But there will be a tentative four-week "transition period" to allow the new system to sink in.
 Once that period ends, all medical systems will return to operating as normal.

 The protracted COVID-19-driven overload has taken its toll on the country's general medical system, and the government has been trying to improve the situation.